 The salivary glands are:

-The pharynx is continuous with or follows the mouth.
+The pharynx is continuous with, and follows, the mouth.
 The combined cavity of the mouth and the pharynx is often referred to as the oropharynx.
 The common opening for the two eustachian tubes is located in the middle of its dorsal wall (roof).
 The tongue is long and pointed and conforms to the shape of the beak in which it operates.
 The epithelium of the tongue is thick and horny, especially towards the tip.
 A transverse row of simple, large and horny papillae with their tips directed towards the rear of the mouth cavity are located on the posterior end.
 The hyoid bone provides the framework to support the tongue.
-The entoglossal bone extends longitudinally in the median plane. small patches of lymphatic tissue are located throughout the corium.
+The entoglossal bone extends longitudinally in the median plane.
+Small patches of lymphatic tissue are located throughout the corium.
 Mucous glands are located in the tongue with short ducts directed towards the rear.
-Some but not others believe that there are taste buds located on the tongue.
-In any case the sense of taste appears to be very weak if at all present.
+Some believe that there are taste buds located on the tongue, but this belief is not universally held.
+In any case, the sense of taste appears to be very weak if at all present.

 The mouth has two major functions:

 The oesophagus is wide and is capable of being significantly stretched.
 It connects the mouth region to the crop in close association with the trachea.
-The crop is a large dilation of the oesophagus located just prior to the oesophagus entering the thoracic cavity.
+The crop is a large dilation of the oesophagus located just prior to where the oesophagus enters the thoracic cavity.
 The crop provides the capacity to hold food for some time before further digestion commences.
 This capacity enables the bird to take its food as “meals” at time intervals but permits continuous digestion.
-Inside the thoracic cavity, the oesophagus enters or becomes the proventriculus – a very glandular part of the digestive tract often called the glandular stomach.
+Inside the thoracic cavity, the oesophagus enters or becomes the proventriculus which is a very glandular part of the digestive tract (often called the glandular stomach).

 The glands form the greater part of the thickness of the organ.
 Simple single glands group to form lobules each of which converges into a common cavity near the surface.
-The cavities converge to form a common duct that leads to the surface through the apex of a small papilla (see Fig. 2).
-These glands produce a number of juices or enzymes that are used in the digestion or breaking down of food into it’s constituent nutrients (see Table 1).
+The cavities converge to form a common duct that leads to the surface through the apex of a small papilla (see figure below).
+These glands produce a number of juices or enzymes that are used in the digestion or breaking down of food into its constituent nutrients.
 The mucous membrane is raised into folds and between these folds are numerous simple tubular glands that produce hydrochloric acid as well as lymphoid tissue.

-The muscular stomach or gizzard is located immediately succeeding the proventriculus.
-It is placed partly between the lobes and partly behind the left lobe of the liver.
+The muscular stomach or gizzard is located immediately after the proventriculus, partly between the lobes and partly behind the left lobe of the liver.
 It has a flattened, rounded shape somewhat like a convex lens, with one side slightly larger than the other.
-Each surface is covered by a glistening layer of tendinous tissue – thicker at the centre and becoming thinner towards the edges.
-Under this outer layer very powerful masses of red muscle are located.
-The inner surface is lined with a creamy coloured, thick, horny tissue raised in ridges.
-The gizzard almost always contains quantities of hard objects such as gravel or other grit that aids in the disintegration of food – the primary function of the gizzard.
+Each surface is covered by a glistening layer of tendinous tissue which is thicker at the centre and becoming thinner towards the edges.
+Under this outer layer there are located very powerful masses of red muscle.
+The inner surface is lined with a creamy-coloured, thick, horny tissue raised in ridges.
+The gizzard almost always contains quantities of hard objects such as gravel or other grit that aids in the disintegration of food, which is the primary function of the gizzard.

 The entrance from the proventriculus and the exit to the duodenum are close together and dorsal in location.
-The gizzard consists of a number of layers of tissues in some of which straight tubular glands are located.
-The innermost layer is a strong, flexible skin able to withstand the potentially damaging effects of the muscular action grinding the food often in the presence of stones or other insoluble material.
-The glands of the gizzard produce a liquid, keratinised material that passes to the surface of the horny lining where it hardens to replace tissue worn away by the grinding action of the organ.
+The gizzard consists of a number of layers of tissues, some of which contain straight tubular glands.
+The innermost layer is a strong, flexible skin that is able to withstand the potentially damaging effects of the muscular action grinding the food often in the presence of stones or other insoluble material.
+The glands of the gizzard produce a liquid which is a keratinised material that passes to the surface of the horny lining where it hardens to replace tissue worn away by the grinding action of the organ.

 The small intestine has a number of very important functions:

-After the duodenum the small intestine forms a coil and is suspended from the dorsal wall of the abdominal wall by a thin membrane – the mesentery.
+After the duodenum the small intestine forms a coil and is suspended from the dorsal wall of the abdominal wall by a thin membrane called the mesentery.
 This membrane carries the blood vessels associated with the intestine.
-The duodenum starts at the gizzard and forms an elongated loop about 20 centimetres long.
-The pancreas lies between the arms of the loop and being attached to each arm of the duodenum actually holds the two arms together.
+The duodenum starts at the gizzard and forms an elongated loop that is approximately 20 centimetres long.
+The pancreas lies between the arms of the loop and is attached to, and actually holds together, each arm of the duodenum.

 Lymphoid tissue in the duodenum is very plentiful and is usually located in the corium.
-The lymphoid tissue collects the lymph – the lymph vessels transport a special fluid other than blood that is found in the spaces between cells and tissues till it passes into the blood system.
-Bile ducts from the gall bladder attached to the liver and two to three pancreatic ducts enter the small intestine by a common papilla at the caudal end (closest to the rear) of the duodenum.
-The pancreas, a very important organ in the process of digesting food, is located closely associated with the duodenum being attached to each side of the duodenal loop and lying between the two arms.
+The lymphoid tissue collects the lymph and the lymph vessels transport fluid, other than blood, that is found in the spaces between cells and tissues until it passes into the blood system.
+Bile ducts from the gall bladder that are attached to the liver and two to three pancreatic ducts enter the small intestine by a common papilla at the caudal end (closest to the rear) of the duodenum.
+The pancreas is a very important organ in the process of digesting food and it is attached to each side of the duodenal loop and lies between the two arms.

-The jejunum and the ileum, together about 120 cm long commence at the caudal end of the duodenum where the bile and the pancreatic duct papilla is located and terminates at the ileo-caecal-colic junction.
+The jejunum and the ileum, together about 120 cm long, commence at the caudal end of the duodenum where the bile and the pancreatic duct papilla are located and terminates at the ileo-caecal-colic junction.
 This junction is where the small intestine, the two caeca and the colon all meet.
 This portion of the small intestine is similar in structure to the duodenum except that:

-Meckel’s Diverticulum is a constant feature about half way along the small intestine appearing as a small projection on the outer surface of the small intestine.
+Meckel’s Diverticulum is a constant feature about half way along the small intestine and appears as a small projection on the outer surface of the small intestine.
 This projection is where the yolk sac was attached during the development of the embryo.

 The large intestine is very short and does not differ to any extent from the calibre of the small intestine.
 It runs in nearly a straight line below the vertebrae and ends at the cloaca.
-Sometimes this section is referred to as the colon and the rectum – the rectum being the terminal part.
+Sometimes this section is referred to as the colon and the rectum (the rectum being the terminal section).
 The bursa of fabricius is located immediately above the cloaca of young birds but disappears when the birds have reached approximately one year old.